simecek/Czech-ULMFiT/README.md

 # ULMFiT for Czech

-## Intro

-To paraphrase a [Machine Learning Explained](https://mlexplained.com/2019/06/30/paper-dissected-xlnet-generalized-autoregressive-pretraining-for-language-understanding-explained/) blog: 2018 was an NLP breakthrough year.
-Most of the advances centered around **language modeling** and **transfer learning**.

-**Language modeling** is a fancy word for the task of predicting the next word in a sentence given all previous words.
-The advantage is that you can train a language model on a large unlabeled corpus, such as Wikipedia.

-You can then try to **transfer** the collected knowledge to another task, like text classification.

 ## ULMFiT

-ULMFiT paper appeard in January 2018 and was the pioneer of this trend.
+ULMFiT paper appeard in January 2018 and pioneered **transfer learning** for NLP data.
 ULMFit runs in three steps: *first*, train a language model, *then* fine-tune it to a specific task and *finally* use the fine-tuned model for the final prediction.
 The method is described in the following paper and implemented in [fastai package](https://docs.fast.ai/).

 📝 [Howard, Jeremy, and Sebastian Ruder.
 "Universal language model fine-tuning for text classification." arXiv preprint arXiv:1801.06146 (2018).](https://arxiv.org/abs/1801.06146)